 One NZ has been recognised independently for its network performance.

-In 2025, One NZ was named “Best in Test” mobile network for the fourth consecutive year by umlaut (part of Accenture).
-The benchmark included on-the-ground drive testing and crowd-sourced data across urban, regional and rural areas.
+Most recently in 2026, One NZ was named “Best in Test” mobile network for the fifth consecutive year by umlaut (part of Accenture).
+This benchmark included on-the-ground drive testing and crowd-sourced data across urban, regional and rural areas.

-In earlier years (2022, 2023, 2024) similar awards were won across Best in Test, Best in Data and Best in Reliability; a clean sweep of award categories out performing Spark and 2Degrees.
+In earlier years (2022, 2023, 2024, 2025) One NZ won similar awards for Best in Test, Best in Data, and Best in Reliability; for these awards and categories One NZ outperformed both Spark and 2Degrees.

-These accolades serve as independent validation of the network experience we are delivering across voice, data, coverage and reliability as well as sustainability.
+These Network accolades serve as independent validation of our network experience that we deliver across voice, data, coverage and reliability, as well as sustainability.

 What is One New Zealand's coverage like in rural areas?